TallahasseeCollegiate Academy

 What is the mascot and color scheme?

-Following in the footsteps of the branding of TCC, TCA’s mascot is the Eagle and the school colors are TCC blue and TCC gold.
+Following in the footsteps of the branding of TSC, TCA’s mascot is the Eagle and the school colors are TSC blue and TSC gold.

 TCA Listserv